 1. Keep WordPress Core, Themes, and Plugins Updated

-Before updating, it’s always smart to back up your site first.
-That way, if something goes wrong, you can roll back safely.
+Before updating, it’s always smart to back up your website so you can restore it if anything goes wrong.

 2. Back Up Your Website Regularly